CanopyTax/bandicoot.js.org/docs/concepts/sanitization.md

 ### Sanitization
 Since Bandicoot does **NOT** automatically sanitize incoming or outgoing HTML, it is up to you as the developer to make sure that sanitization happens.
 However, Bandicoot does expose a [sanitizeHTML prop](/components/rich-text-editor.md#props) on the [RichTextEditor component](/components/rich-text-editor.md) which allows you to provide a sanitization function.

 If a sanitization function is provided through the `sanitizeHTML` prop, Bandicoot will pass incoming HTML strings through this function before inserting the content into the DOM (see [note 1](/concepts/sanitization.md#notes)).
 If provided, Bandicoot will also pass outgoing HTML through the `sanitizeHTML` function after serialization (see [note 2](/concepts/sanitization.md#notes)).
 If a `sanitizeHTML` function is *NOT* provided, Bandicoot will simply pass through the *unsanitized* HTML string.
-In the case of inserting the content into the DOM this would mean using `dangerouslySetInnerHTML` with unsanitized HTML - **NOT RECOMMENDED**!.
+In the case of inserting the content into the DOM this would mean using `dangerouslySetInnerHTML` with unsanitized HTML - **NOT RECOMMENDED**!

 Ultimately, the choice on what sanitization process to take or what library to use is up to you.
 If you are looking to do client-side sanitization, there are many [third-party HTML sanitizers](https://www.npmjs.com/search?q=html+sanitizer) that already exist.